Framing is one of the important composition technique used in photography. In this week’s session, let’s explore more on framing our pictures.

 Check the following examples and the corresponding captions to understand the concept of framing.

 Please note the frames could be applied using abstract elements too, there are no specific rules as to what should make up the frame.
 It could be anything as long as it enhances the subject.
-Please check below images and the captions carefully.
+Please check the below images and the captions carefully.

 Liked this session?
 Make sure to check out my earlier sessions here.